 And my favourite earrings are our gold hoops

-, so comfortable and perfect for any occasion.
+, which I wear all day and every day, with or without pearls or birthstones.
+They are so comfortable and perfect for any occasion.

 What do I like about Honey Willow:

-Honey Willow is a positive business.
+Honey Willow is a really lovely business to be part of.
 Our jewellery makes our customers happy and means a lot to them, so it’s very rewarding.
-And we’re a positive team.
+And we are a positive team.
 We get on well, we enjoy helping our customers and each other.
-Some of the ladies that taught me some of my skills at the local jewellery-making classes later came to work at Honey Willow.
+Some of the ladies that taught me some of my skills at local jewellery-making classes later came to work at Honey Willow.
 They have really helped my business grow.
 And I hope I've been able to help them a bit too - its been great to see their own creative businesses flourishing alongside their work at Honey Willow.